-Under the United States federal income tax laws, and subject to the passive foreign investment company, or PFIC, rules discussed below, if you are a U.S. holder, the gross amount of any dividend we pay out of our current or accumulated earnings and profits (as determined for United States federal income tax purposes) is subject to United States federal income taxation.
+Under the United States federal income tax laws, if you are a U.S. holder, the gross amount of any distribution we pay out of our current or accumulated earnings and profits (as determined for United States federal income tax purposes), other than certain pro-rata distributions of our shares, will be treated as a dividend that is subject to United States federal income taxation.
 If you are a noncorporate U.S. holder, dividends that constitute qualified dividend income will be taxable to you at the preferential rates applicable to long-term capital gains, provided that you hold H shares or ADSs for more than 60 days during the 121-day period beginning 60 days before the ex-dividend date and meet other holding period requirements.
-Dividends we pay with respect to H shares or ADSs generally will be qualified dividend income.
+Dividends we pay with respect to H shares or ADSs generally will be qualified dividend income, provided that, in the year that you receive the dividend, we are eligible for the benefits of the PRC-US Treaty.
+We believe that we are currently eligible for the benefits of the PRC-US Treaty and we therefore expect that dividends on the shares and ADSs will be qualified dividend income, but there can be no assurance that we will continue to be eligible for the benefits of the PRC-US Treaty.
+Furthermore, even if we are not eligible for the benefits of the PRC-US Treaty in a taxable year, dividends on the ADSs will nevertheless be treated as qualified dividend income if the ADSs are readily tradable on an established securities market in the United States.
+Our ADSs are listed on the New York Stock Exchange, and we therefore expect that dividends on the ADSs will be treated as qualified dividend income if the PRC-US Treaty.

 You must include any PRC tax withheld from the dividend payment in this gross amount even though you do not in fact receive it.
 The dividend is taxable to you when you, in the case of H shares, or the depositary, in the case of ADSs, receive the dividend, actually or constructively.
 The dividend will not be eligible for the dividends-received deduction generally allowed to United States corporations in respect of dividends received from other United States corporations.
 Subject to certain limitations, the PRC tax withheld and paid over to the PRC will be creditable or deductible against your United States federal income tax liability.
-To the extent a refund of the tax withheld is available under PRC law, the amount of tax withheld that is refundable will not be creditable against your United States federal income tax liability.
+To the extent a refund of the tax withheld is available under PRC law or under the PRC-US Treaty, the amount of tax withheld that is refundable will not be creditable against your United States federal income tax liability.
 Special rules apply in determining the foreign tax credit limitation with respect to dividends that are subject to the preferential tax rates.